 We mentor you with a customized strategy which has techniques tailored to your dog's specific temperament and needs.
-Together we help your dog learn to confidently enjoy hurdling challenges and becoming part of all our world has to offer!
+Together we help your dog learn to comfortably enjoy hurdling challenges and becoming part of all our world has to offer.

 1. Affectionate Reassurance

-2. Avoiding the Cause of the Dog's Discomfort and Fear
+2. Avoiding the Causes of the Dog's Discomfort and Fear

 4. Ignoring Early Warning Signs and Letting Fear Snowball